LaurelAnderson/Collab-canvas-app/README.md

 6. Client updates the canvas according to packet's information

 ### Code organization:
-Server.java is the back-end that is run in IntelliJ with a Networking dependency.
+Server.java is the back-end that is run in IntelliJ with a Networking dependency\
-Drawing app is run in Android Studio and consists of the following java classes: MainActivity, DrawingView, and TouchListener
+Drawing app is run in Android Studio and consists of the following java classes:\
+MainActivity, DrawingView, and TouchListener

 #### Software requirements:
-Testing will require at least 2 computers.
+Testing will require at least 2 computers\
-Clients will need to run the app in Android Studio Server.java will need to run in separate IDE (recommend using IntelliJ) Both will need dependencies setup to reference the Packet class
+Clients will need to run the app in Android Studio\
+Server.java will need to run in separate IDE (recommend using IntelliJ)\
+Both will need dependencies setup to reference the Packet class

 #### Install requirements: